-7. A number of policy options are available to address the adopted conclusions of the review of the amended Gothenburg Protocol.
+6. A number of policy options are available to address the adopted conclusions of the review of the amended Gothenburg Protocol.
 These options are grouped into four main approaches, as summarized in table 1 below.
 Each of the approaches, as well as the options described within them, can be stand-alone or used in combination with any number of the other options.
 For example, one pathway could be to combine approach 1 (no revision) with approach 3 (develop a new instrument); another could be to combine approach 2 (revise amended Gothenburg Protocol) with approach 4 (cross-cutting).
-The list of options contained in this section is not exhaustive.
+As the Gothenburg Protocol Review's conclusions demonstrate additional action is needed, doing nothing/taking no additional action is not considered as an option in this document.
+Cross-cutting Approach 4 could be combined with any of the other three approaches to enhance effectiveness and/or ambition, or could be stand-alone.

 Table 1 Overview of the main approaches to policy options